MichalOpoka/ecfr/cfr/title-19-Customs-Duties/chapter-I-US-Customs-Border-Protection-Department-Homeland-Security-Department-Treasury/part-10-Articles-Conditionally-Free-Subject-Reduced-Rate-Etc/subpart-K-United-StatesJordan-Free-Trade-Agreement/subjectgroup-ECFR5ca93f53a7cf3c8-Import-Requirements/section-10.704.md

 ##### § 10.704 Declaration. #####

-(a) *Contents.* An importer who claims preferential tariff treatment for a good under the US-JFTA must submit, at the request of the port director, a declaration setting forth all pertinent information concerning the production or manufacture of the good.
+(a) *Contents.* An importer who claims preferential tariff treatment for a good under the US-JFTA must submit, at the request of the Center director, a declaration setting forth all pertinent information concerning the production or manufacture of the good.
 A declaration submitted to CBP under this paragraph:

 (1) Need not be in a prescribed format but must be in writing or must be transmitted electronically pursuant to any electronic means authorized by CBP for that purpose;